Greenhouse gas emissions by Turkey

-Coal, cars and lorries vent more than a third of Turkey's five hundred million tonnes of annual greenhouse gas emissions—mostly carbon dioxide—and are part of the cause of climate change in Turkey.
+Coal, cars and lorries vent more than a third of Turkey's six hundred million tonnes of annual greenhouse gas emissions.
+They are mostly carbon dioxide and part of the cause of climate change in Turkey.
+A quarter of the emissions are from electricity generation.

+The energy sector, including transport, emitted 440 million tonnes in 2023.
 The nation's coal-fired power stations emit the most carbon dioxide, and other significant sources are road vehicles running on petrol or diesel.
 After coal and oil the third most polluting fuel is fossil gas; which is burnt in Turkey's gas-fired power stations, homes and workplaces.
 Much methane is belched by livestock; cows alone produce half of the greenhouse gas from agriculture in Turkey.

 Economists say that major reasons for Turkey's greenhouse gas emissions are subsidies for coal-fired power stations, and the lack of a price on carbon pollution.
-In January 2023 the National Energy Plan was published: it forecast that 1.7 GW more local coal power would be connected to the grid by 2030.
-Even without a carbon price renewable electricity in Turkey is cheaper than electricity generated by coal and gas, so the Chamber of Engineers says that without subsidies coal-fired power stations would be gradually shutdown.
+The 2022 National Energy Plan forecast that 1.7 GW more local coal power would be connected to the grid by 2030.
+The Chamber of Engineers says that without subsidies coal-fired power stations would be gradually shutdown.
 The Right to Clean Air Platform argues that there should be a legal limit on fine airborne dust, much of which comes from car and lorry exhaust.
-Low-emission zones in cities would both reduce local air pollution and carbon dioxide emissions.
+Low-emission zones in cities would reduce both local air pollution and carbon dioxide emissions.

-Turkey's share of global greenhouse gas emissions is about 1%, which is similar to its share of population.
-Per person emissions are 6 tonnes a year, which is more than the global average.
+Turkey's share of current global greenhouse gas emissions is 1.3%.
+Annual per person emissions are seven tonnes, which is slightly over the global average.
 Although greenhouse gas totals are reported some details, such as the split between cars and lorries, are not published.

-Turkey re-absorbs about a tenth of its emissions, mostly through its forests.
 The government supports reforestation, electric vehicle manufacturing and low-carbon electricity generation; and is aiming for net zero carbon emissions by 2053.
-But it has no plan for coal phase out, and its nationally determined contribution to the Paris Agreement on limiting climate change is an increase rather than a decrease.
-Unless Turkey's climate and energy policies are changed exporters of high carbon products, such as cement and electricity, will have to pay carbon tariffs.
+But the long-term plan omits coal phase-out.
+Turkey's nationally determined contribution to the Paris Agreement on limiting climate change is 643 million tonnes in 2035.
+In 2024 environment minister Murat Kurum said that by Turkey's net zero year of 2053 half of primary energy would be from renewables and 30% from nuclear, but did not explain how the remaining 20% could be decarbonized.
+Although carbon emission trading is authorized to start in 2026, unless Turkey's climate and energy policies are changed the 2053 net zero target may be missed.
+Turkey will host the 2026 United Nations Climate Change Conference.

 Estimates ahead of official inventory

-Carbon dioxide (CO2) emissions from fossil fuels are by far the biggest part of greenhouse gas (GHG) emissions.
-Some organizations, such as the International Energy Agency (IEA), estimate annual fossil fuel CO2 several months before the official inventory of all greenhouse gases: the provisional figure for 2021 is 395 Mt CO2eq.
-Climate Trace use space-based measurements of carbon dioxide to quantify large emission sources, like major coal-fired power stations in Turkey.
-According to them forestry and land use was a net emitter in 2021, and even without that 615 million tonnes of GHG was emitted that year.
+Climate Trace estimate over 700 million tonnes of GHG was emitted in 2024, made up of 695 excluding Land use, land-use change, and forestry, and 7 million tonnes from LuLUCF.
+Their estimate of 139 Mt of GHG from waste in 2024 is much higher than the official figure of 14 Mt in 2023, but the reason is unclear.